 Sandboard In Lancelin

 When the surf’s average or you’re looking to depart from your usual weekend activities, why not drive the 90 minutes up to Lancelin for a sandboarding session?
-Hire one from Perth Quad or bring your own and bob’s your uncle—as long as you don’t forget to bring wax!
-More info here.
+Hire one from Perth Quad or bring your own and bob’s your uncle—just don’t forget to bring wax.

 Go For A Camel Safari In Broome